pauljickling/notes/git/git.md

 `git checkout {branch}` Switches to branch.
 Use `-b` flag for new branch.

+`git stash` Stashes changes made to current branch

+`git stash apply` Apply changes that have been stashed to current branch

 `git reflog` Views history of changes to the HEAD

 ## Other Useful Commands